NevynIt/pyseq/rp2040/midi_bridge/midi_bridge.md

     - manages configuration messages (stops core 1 when storing data or activating a different ruleset)
     - executes the matching logic, the command actions and populates sequencer slots
         - this includes managing the 'status variables'
+    - executes the interrupt that manages stereo audio I/O
  - Core 1
     - cycles through sequencer slots
     - keeps track of what has to be played next for each sequencer slot
     - transforms the notes and sends them out
         - looping envelope values are calculated as part of the transformation when needes
     - if looping, keeps track of the noteon/noteoff messages it sends, to be able to send noteoffs when the loop is stopped
-    - (future) fills the looping buffer for audio output of the synth, which is read by PIO and sent as PWM
+    - (future) fills the looping buffers for audio output of the synth, which is sent as PWM by an interrupt in core0
+ - PWM
+    - generates an interrupt at FREQ Hz so that core0 can sample two ADCs to form a stereo pair. (default 22100 Hz)
+    - the samples go continuously to a fixed length circular array (default 2x FREQ bytes)
+    - at the same time, two channel levels of another PWM are set to play the contents of another fixed length circular array (same size)
+    - the samples are scaled with a compression enhancer (A-law style) whose lookup table is stored in flash

 ### **Memory allocation**
 assuming 2MB flash on the rp2040, each page is 256 bytes